php/php-sdk-binary-tools/README.md

 - A 64-bit build host
 - Windows 7 or later
-- `Visual C++ 2017` or `Visual C++ 2019` must be installed prior SDK usage.
+- `Visual C++ 2017` or above as per the PHP version must be installed prior SDK usage.
 Required components
   - C++ dev
   - Windows SDK
   - .NET dev
-- if `Cygwin`, `MingW` or any other cross solution is installed, please read notes in the pitfalls section
+- if `Cygwin`, `MinGW` or any other cross solution is installed, please read notes in the pitfalls section

 # Tools